tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_hyperlinks.md

 audience: writer, designer
 tags: [formatting, navigation]
 keywords: links, hyperlinks, cross references, related links, relationship tables
 summary: "When creating links, you can use standard HTML or Markdown formatting.
-Note that this approach is susceptible to errors and broken links, so check your outputs for broken links."
+However, you can also implement an automated approach to linking that makes linking much less error-prone (meaning less chances of broken links in your output) and requiring less effort."
 last_updated: July 3, 2016
 sidebar: mydoc_sidebar
 permalink: mydoc_hyperlinks.html